andreadebortoli2/travel-app/consegna.md

 - set controller to update day and expose post api
 - create form to update stop (separate ratings?)
 - set controller to update stop and expose post api
-- create form to delete trip
-- set controller to delete trip and expose post api
 - create form to delete day
 - set controller to delete day and expose post api
 - create form to delete stop